ScienceComputing/NGSOmics_Programming/Git/gitignore.md

+## Why use gitignore
+.gitignore is particularly useful if we are running many programs, where the number of files tracked is fairly large.

 ## Commonly ignored files
 - APIs
 - Credentials
 - System files
 - Software dependencies

 ## Go to the root of our local Git folder